Jarun7/LinkedinCLoneByJarun/README.md

-## LINKEDINCLONE
+## Linkedin CLone By Jarun

-This is linkedIn-Clone with ReactJs,Redux,Firebase and Material UI.
+Built using ReactJs,Redux,Firebase and Material UI.

 ## DEPLOYMENT